f4exb/cm256cc/README.md

 This is the rewrite in (as much as possible) clean C++ of [cm256](https://github.com/f4exb/cm256).
 In some contexts like Qt programs and plugins the original cm256 library does not work.

+cm256cc performance is on par or even better than cm256.
+This is particularly true for armv7 architecture (Raspberry Pi 2 and 3) and is the most significant with Raspberry Pi 2.

 cm256cc is a simple library for erasure codes.
 From given data it generates redundant data that can be used to recover the originals.